sertansenturk/ahenkidentifier/README.md

 Issues
 -------
-The "Bolahenk Nısfiye" ahenk, which is an octave higher than the default ahenk ("Bolahenk").
-Automatic identification of this ahenk requires the instrument being performed in solo performances.
-It is also ambiguous to distinguish it from "Bolahenk" in multi-instrument recordings.
-Therefore this ahenk is omitted.
+The "Bolahenk Nısfiye" ahenk, which is an octave higher than the default ahenk ("Bolahenk"), is omitted.
+In solo performances, automatic identification of this ahenk requires the frequency range of the instrument being performed.
+Moreoever, it is ambiguous to distinguish it from "Bolahenk" in multi-instrument recordings.

 Authors
 -------